 Once you have formed an LLC or incorporated your small or medium sized business in Texas, you will be required to apply for a business license to make your LLC or Corporation operational.

-What type of license is applicable for your business will depend primarily on the business type.
+The type of license applicable to your business will depend primarily on the business type.
 There are almost 250 occupational, professional, and facility business license in Texas to choose from and they can be obtained directly from the Texas Department of Licensing and Registration.